Chalarangelo/30-seconds-of-csharp/snippets/MostFrequent.md

 Returns the most frequent element of a collection.

 Use `IEnumerable.GroupBy()` to group `values` by value.
-Use `IEnumerable.OrderByDescending()` in combination with `Enumerable.Count()` to order the results in descending order based on frequency.
+Use `IEnumerable.OrderByDescending()` in combination with `IEnumerable.Count()` to order the results in descending order based on frequency.
 Use `IEnumerable.First()` to get the first element and return its `Key` property, which corresponds to the element's value.

 ```csharp